-- Overall, we rate KTLA Least Biased based on neutral straight news reporting without offering opinion pieces.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate KTLA as least biased based on neutral, straight news reporting without offering opinion pieces.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH